Savoy Brown: Rock 'N' Roll Warriors

+The 90s & beyond

 Singer Dave Walker returned to the group in the late 1980s and recorded two studio albums and one live album as lead vocalist, but left the group for a second time in 1991.
-All three of these projects featuring Walker were well received by longtime fans.
-During the 1990s Simmonds continued working with various line-ups of the band, including a brief stint with future Molly Hatchet lead singer Phil McCormack.
+During the 1990s Simmonds continued working with various lineups of the band, including a brief stint with future Molly Hatchet lead singer Phil McCormack.

-During the band's active years, they toured the world and recorded regularly, with only Simmonds since its beginning.
+During the band's active years, they toured the world and recorded regularly, with only Simmonds having been in the band since its beginning.
 Original member and harmonica player John O'Leary is still active on the British blues circuit with his band Sugarkane.
 After leaving Savoy Brown for the first time in the 1970s singer Dave Walker joined Fleetwood Mac for one album, and in early 1978 became the temporary lead singer for Black Sabbath.
 Bassists have included: Andy Pyle, who played with Mick Abrahams from Jethro Tull in Blodwyn Pig, then later with The Kinks; John Humphrey, who would go on to work with many major artists, including Carole King; Gary Moore; and Andy Silvester, who played with Wha-Koo after Chicken Shack.
 Savoy Brown also provided an outlet for keyboardist and guitarist Paul Raymond, who later went on to join UFO.
 Drummer Keith Boyce reformed Heavy Metal Kids and is currently active with that group.
 Singer Ralph Morman disappeared from the scene in the mid-1980s until emerging in 2011 with plans for a solo project.
 Guitarist Barry Paul became a successful studio owner in Los Angeles.
 Singer Jimmy Kunes, who fronted the band during the mid-1980s, is currently the singer for the reformed supergroup Cactus.

-Savoy Brown contributed the song "A Man Alone" for the soundtrack to the movie Kickboxer 2.

-In 2008, "Train to Nowhere" was used, and figured as a clue, in the TV series CSI: NY, in Season 4, Episode 10 – "The Thing About Heroes".

-Their first album for Blind Pig Records, Strange Days, was released in 2003.
+Their first album for Blind Pig Records, Strange Dreams, was released in 2003.
 The band released another record, Steel, in 2007.
 Their album, Voodoo Moon, was released by Ruf Records in 2011.
 In 2015, billed as Kim Simmonds and Savoy Brown, their album, The Devil to Pay, reached number four on the US Billboard Top Blues Albums chart.

+Pop culture

+Savoy Brown contributed the song "A Man Alone" to the soundtrack of the movie Kickboxer 2.

+In 2008, "Train to Nowhere" was used, and figured as a clue, in the TV series CSI: NY, in Season 4, Episode 10 – "The Thing About Heroes".